Staten Island Advance

-The Staten Island Advance is a daily newspaper published in Staten Island, one of the five boroughs of New York City.
-It is the only daily newspaper published in Staten Island and the only major daily newspaper focused on covering it exclusively.
+The Staten Island Advance is the only daily newspaper published in Staten Island, one of the five boroughs of New York City.
+It is the only major daily newspaper focused exclusively on covering Staten Island.
 Staten Island Advance covers news of local and community interest, including Staten Island politics.
 Staten Island Advance is the namesake and nominal flagship publication of Advance Publications.

-As of April 25, 2007, the newspaper's weekday circulation was down 3.9% from 2006, to 59,461, and its Sunday circulation dropped 4.6% from 2006, to 73,203.

 History

 19th century

 The Advance was founded in 1886 by printer John J. Crawford and businessman James C. Kennedy and initially known as the Richmond County Advance.
 The name was later changed to the Daily Advance and then to its current name.
 When The Advance was founded in 1886, there were nine competing daily newspapers in Staten Island.
 The circulation of The Advance quickly surpassed these early competitors, growing from 4,500 in 1910 to over 80,000 by the mid-1990s.